dudiq/arched-hive/README.md

-# Improved Lamp
+# Intro

-This is a proposed approach for organizing a frontend application based on DDD, Hexagon, and other similar practices.
+`Arched Hive` - is a proposed approach for organizing a frontend application based on DDD, Hexagon, and other similar practices.

 With example of working project